shan-weiqiang/shan-weiqiang.github.io/_posts/2026-06-19-python-c-extension-overview.md

 * toc
 {:toc}

-This overview walks through how Python C extensions work from the ground up: writing extension functions, binding C data structures to Python, the interpreter's general execution model, how pure Python bytecode runs, and how C extension methods dispatch to native code.
-The five sections build on each other; read them in order for the complete picture.
+This overview walks through how Python C extensions work from the ground up: writing extension functions, binding C data structures to Python, the interpreter's general execution model, how pure Python bytecode runs, how C extension methods dispatch to native code, and how the two paths compare end to end.
+The six sections build on each other; read them in order for the complete picture.
 More focused articles on specific C extension topics will follow.

 ## Section 1: Python C Extension Fundamentals